 Mond, No. 5 Texas A&M finish strong in 31-20 win over Auburn

-AUBURN, Ala.
-(AP) -- Kellen Mond passed for two touchdowns and ran for a third and No. 5 Texas A&M scored 17 points in the fourth quarter of a come-from-behind 31-20 victory over Auburn on Saturday.
+Kellen Mond passed for two touchdowns and ran for a third and the fifth-ranked Aggies scored 17 points in the fourth quarter of a come-from-behind 31-20 victory over Auburn on Saturday.

-The Aggies (7-1) dominated the final quarter to win their sixth straight and remain in College Football Playoff contention.
+The Aggies (7-1, CFP No. 5) dominated the final quarter to win their sixth straight and remain in College Football Playoff contention.
 The Tigers (5-4), who have gone 0-3 against teams ranked in the top five at the time, led 20-14 entering the fourth.

+Texas A&M coach Jimbo Fisher wasn’t interested in speculating on how the win might affect his team’s playoff chances.

+“That’s for y’all to judge,” Fisher told reporters.
+“I’m glad we’re winning, I’m glad we’re playing.
+I don’t’ really care.
+We’ll evaluate everything at the end of the year.”

 Mond rebounded from his worst game of the season against LSU with a strong performance.
 He completed 18 of 23 for 196 yards, highlighted by two TDs to Jalen Wydermyer, and ran for 60 yards.